 The tool used for the process is called a hone or honing stone.
 It is a bonded abrasive stone used for the correction or modification of diameter, surface finish, shape, and positional tolerances of bores.

-It has the capacity of machining holes to within less than 0.001 in. in diameter and keeps true roundness and straightness with finishes less than 20 (mu) in.
+It has the capacity of machining holes to within less than 0.001 in. in diameter and keeps true roundness and straightness with finishes less than 20 μin.
 This is one of the most difficult operations in manufacturing.

-However, finish boring or internal grinding may perform this task, but spindle deflection, variation in the harness of the material, and difficulties in precise work-holding make the result unperfect and slow the work.
+However, finish boring or internal grinding may perform this task, but spindle deflection, variation in the hardness of the material, and difficulties in precise work-holding make the result imperfect and slow the work.
 Honing, on the other hand, uses rectangular grinding stones rather than circular grinding wheels to eliminate these irregularities.

 What is Honing Stone?

-Just as earlier stated, the honing stone is a tool used in honing operations, consisting of various abrasive grains.
+Just as stated earlier, the honing stone is a tool used in honing operations, consisting of various abrasive grains.
 The size of the grains differs depending on the desired surface texture.
 For example, for a rough surface texture, a low-grit honing stone may be used.
 And for a smooth surface texture, a high-grit honing stone should be used.

 Nevertheless, all honing operations must make use of a honing stone. since honing stones are made from many small grains bound together, the tool is somewhat friable and susceptible to breaking.
 Therefore, it is often treated with wax so that its lifespan can be increased.